segmentio/segment-docs/src/connections/destinations/catalog/akita-user-tracking/index.md

 ## Getting Started

 1. From the Destinations catalog page in the Segment App, click **Add Destination**.
-2. Search for "Akita" in the Destinations Catalog, and select the "Akita User Tracking" destination.
+2. Search for "Akita" in the Destinations Catalog, and select the "Akita Customer Success" destination.
-3. Choose which Source should send data to the "Akita User Tracking" destination.
+3. Choose which Source should send data to the "Akita Customer Success" destination.
-4. Go to the ["Connect Segment" Page](https://beta.akitaapp.com/segment){:target="_blank"}, find and copy the "Segment.com API Key".
+4. Go to the ["Connect Segment" Page](https://beta.akitaapp.com/segment){:target="\_blank"}, find and copy the "Segment.com API Key".
-5. Enter the "API Key" in the "Akita User Tracking" destination settings in Segment.
+5. Enter the "API Key" in the "Akita Customer Success" destination settings in Segment.

 ## Identify